-Based on our risk assessments, we concluded that the risk of illegal, improper, or erroneous purchases and payments through the NCUA's purchase and travel card programs during fiscal year 2016 was low.
-Therefore, we determined not to conduct an audit for fiscal year 2016.
-We will conduct annual risk assessments of the NCUA's purchase and travel card programs to determine whether an audit is necessary.
+Based on our risk assessments, we concluded that the risk of illegal, improper, or erroneous purchases and payments through the NCUA's centrally billed purchase card and travel card programs was low.
+However, we concluded that the risk for the individually billed travel card program increased from a low risk in fiscal year 2016 to medium risk in fiscal year 2017.
+Because the agency addressed identified risks, we determined not to conduct an audit for fiscal year 2017.
+We will continue to conduct annual risk assessments of the NCUA's purchase and travel card programs to determine whether an audit is necessary.